-Despite the availability of incentivized income-generating skills-training programs for lowincome women in Pakistan, organizations report low take-up and low completion rates amongst female target participants due to family opposition and social stigma surrounding their incomegenerating activities.
+Despite the availability of incentivized income-generating skills-training programs for low-income Page 108 of 225 women in Pakistan, organizations report low take-up and low completion rates amongst female target participants due to family opposition and social stigma surrounding their income-generating activities.
 Low take-up is particularly puzzling among lower-income teenage girls who do not yet participate in the labor force, as the incentives represent over 10% of monthly household income.
 We aim to understand whether two inefficiencies in household bargaining can help explain such observed underinvestment in daughter's income-generating human capital by randomly varying incentives and information for a skills training program to the parents of interested female students.

-15. From Jobs to Careers: Lifting Constraints to Women's Career Advancement in South Asia Researchers: Hamna Ahmed (Lahore School of Economics), Farzan Afridi (Indian Statistical Institute and University of Toronto), Raymond Robertson (Texas A&M University) and Danila Serra (Texas A&M University)
+10. From Jobs to Careers: Lifting Constraints to Women's Career Advancement in South Asia Researchers: Hamna Ahmed (Lahore School of Economics), Farzan Afridi (Indian Statistical Institute and University of Toronto), Raymond Robertson (Texas A&M University) and Danila Serra (Texas A&M University)